-Every year, many people in rural areas burn debris such as grasses, leaves, needles and woody debris that has accumulated after the winter.
+Every year, many people in rural areas burn grasses, leaves, needles and woody debris that has accumulated over the winter.
 While this is a useful way to dispose of winter debris, it can only takes a minute for a fire to escape.
 Many people choose to chip branches and compost leaves and grasses because it is an easy and safer disposal method.

 However, if burning is the only option you must have a Domestic Burning Permit and can only burn materials such as :

 - wood by-products such as bark, branches, needles and leaves

 The following suggestions can help to make the job safer and more efficient.

 Before you begin ensure that you help to control the burn site and equipment such as:

 - Enough water to completely extinguish the fire

 Under a Domestic Burning Permit, you can only burn when the Fire Weather Index for your region is Low and wind speeds are less than 10 km/hr.
 You must also call the number listed at the bottom of your Burning Permit to report every time you use your permit.

 Before you begin, try to create firebreaks around the brush piles by raking down to mineral soil, wetting the area, mowing grasses and/or plowing the soil and remember to:

 - if possible, burn these materials in a container such as an old barrel or an approved outdoor fireplace.